grandeurkoe/python-flask-web-development-projects/README.md

 ### Day 061 - Flask Secrets

 This project simulates a Flask Secrets website using the Flask framework.
 Use the flask_wtf and wtforms module to generate and validate the Login Form.
-Use the flask_bootstrap module to render Login Form in login webpage.
+Use the flask_bootstrap module to render LoginForm form in login webpage.

 Website Navigation:
 - The Flask Secrets website is running on a development server that Flask ships with.
 - Use the "/" route to navigate to the secrets homepage.
 - Click the "Login" button to navigate to the login webpage.
 - Use the "/login" route to navigate to the login webpage.
-- If the credential entered in the Login form are incorrect, then display "denied.html" webpage.
+- If the credential entered in the LoginForm form are incorrect, then display "denied.html" webpage.
-- If the credential entered in the Login form are correct, then display "success.html" webpage.
+- If the credential entered in the LoginForm form are correct, then display "success.html" webpage.

 For a live version, go [here](https://replit.com/@grandeurkoe/flask-secrets?v=1) .